It certainly can be frustrating to have a picturesque view blocked by a neighbor. But is it illegal?

 In the absence of a view ordinance or an easement, you may be able to show that your neighbor planted the tree (or refused to trim it), built the fence, or was responsible for some other obstruction to deliberately and maliciously block your view.
 Such deliberately place obstructions are often called "spite fences."
 In this case, having your view blocked by a neighbor certainly is not legal -- but proving malicious intent can be exceedingly difficult.

 We all want to be good neighbors, but if you previously had an unobstructed view and now your neighbor has built a structure blocking it, you might be more than a little perturbed.
 But did you know there are situations where you might have legal recourse?
-Find out more with a free attorney match today.
+If you're unable to work it out with your neighbor, you may want to call a local real estate attorney.